 I must finally have gone over the edge to totally batshit crazy.
 There could be no other explanation.
 No other explanation for why the cannibal warlord Hamatsa's procurer of bodies, the svelte seductress Kinqalatlala, was standing before me with her razor sharp hand stabbed through my chest while her tongue pushed into my mouth.
 No other explanation for why I stood frozen in shock while blood streamed down my legs.
 My blood.
-No other explanation for why my girlfriend Jean lay unmoving and unconscious on the pavement, No other explanation for why a tall naked muscular Amazon goddess with glowing crystalline blue skin let out a screech that threatened to burst my head.
+No other explanation for why my girlfriend Jean lay unmoving and unconscious on the pavement.
+No other explanation for why a tall naked muscular Amazonian goddess with glowing crystalline blue skin and only one eye and one breast let out a screech that threatened to burst my head.

 Well, wait.
 There could be one other explanation.
 It could be that I was dead.
 It could be that I now resided in the spirit world.
 Crazy or dead.
 This day was not going well.

 When I awoke from my dream I stood safely on the U Dub's, University of Washington's, Red Square.
 My girlfriend Jean stood at my side.
 Well, we didn't stand directly on the red brick that gave Red Square its name.
 We stood on the outstretched blood red wing of the King of the Birds, Garuda.
 The blood red wing stretched down to the pavement from the bird's massive glowing golden body that filled the sky above us, turning night to day.

 I took Jean's hand and we jumped off the wing onto the brick pavement.
 I could barely contain my joy at seeing Jean alive and standing next to me.
 I could barely contain my joy at finding myself, and Jean, alive and well.
 As well as could be expected after our tussle with Hamatsa one hundred and forty feet in the air on top of the red brick monoliths in the middle of Red Square.